eugenia1984/testing/test_automation_university/cypress_path/01-introduction-to-cypress.md

 - How to start a new Cypress project
 - How to write your first test
 - Write simple assertions
-- Learn a little bit about fundamentals that will give you a good start in writing - - - Great end-to-end tests
+- Learn a little bit about fundamentals that will give you a good start in writing
 ```

 - [cypress-basics-tau](https://github.com/eugenia1984/testing/tree/main/test_automation_university/cypress_path/cypress-basics-tau) first Cypress exercise.